waylonflinn/arrayviewer/README.md

-View binary array data stored in files, from node and the command line.
+View binary array data stored in files, from node, the browser and the command line.